 - 1/3 cup ice cold water* you may need extra—see recipe

-- 4 lbs cups pitted fresh cherries about 2 1/2un-pitted
+- 4 lbs cups pitted, fresh, sweet cherries about 2 1/2un-pitted

-- 1/3 cup of chopped dried tart cherries dried cranberries can be substituted
+- 1/3 cup of chopped, dried, tart cherries dried cranberries can be used as a substitute

 - 4 tbsp cornstarch